microsoft/qsharp/compiler/qsc/README.md

           Disable automatic inclusion of the standard library --exec
-          Exit after loading the files or running the given file(s)/entry on the command line -h, --help
+          Exit after loading the files or running the given file(s)/entry on the command line -q, --qsharp-json <QSHARP_JSON>
+          Path to a Q# manifest for a project
+  -f, --features <FEATURES>
+          Language features to compile with
+      --debug
+          Compile the given files and interactive snippets in debug mode -h, --help
           Print help
   -V, --version